lisha-chen/Bayesian-MAML-vs-MAML/README.md

 # Bayesian-MAML-vs-MAML

 This repository contains the code to reproduce the computational experiments of the paper:
-"Is Bayesian Model Agnostic Learning Better than Model Agnostic Learning, Provably?"
+"Is Bayesian Model Agnostic Meta Learning Better than Model Agnostic Meta Learning, Provably?"

 ## Requirement